hisune/log2ck/readme.md

 - Minimalist code
 - High performance (Verify that the cpu usage in online business is only 1/20 of `filebeat`)
 - No dependence on third-party services (such as queues, etc.)
-- Configurationalization
+- Configurable
 - Customization (custom regularization, line processing callback functions)
-- Support reading log divided by day
+- Supports reading log divided by day
-- Support automatic breakpoint resume collection, and smooth restart
+- Supports automatic breakpoint resume collection
-- Support batch insert data
+- Supports batch insert data
+- Supports graceful restart

 ### Usage specification
 1. If you use the default regularity, the log file that needs to be read must be the standard default monolog log format file, and the monolog `name` and `group` name cannot contain spaces.